 7 Conference control functions

 Conference control functions are those functions used to manage the display mode of screens, control cameras used in telepresence systems, support addition/deletion of participants in the telepresence session, control composition policy, and switching of meeting room media.
 The conference control functions described in this clause relate to the telepresence system as a whole.
 The functions may be contained in one or more telepresence sub-system components.
-For example: a removal of an endpoint from a conference may be initiated by an endpoint but need a MCU ' to change its media mix.
+For example: the removal of an endpoint from a conference may be initiated by an endpoint but needs a MCUto change its media mix to remove the media.

 Conference Control Functions are grouped into three main groups: